Mumbai Saga: Plot

 In mid-1980s Mumbai, Amartya Rao Naik belongs to a lower middle class family and his father sells vegetables at a railway overbridge.

 All the vendors are forced to pay protection money to gangster Gaitonde.
-One day, some of the Gaitonde's henchmen assault Amartya's teenage brother Arjun.
+One day, some of the Gaitonde's henchmen assault Amartya's teenage brother Arjun bloodied.
 Enraged, Amartya thrashes the entire gang.
 He is then arrested by the police and subjected to further abuse by Gaitonde's henchmen.
 He is able to fight them all and earns the respect of criminal Nari Khan, who warns Gaitonde of any further action.
 Amartya soon receives bail through 'Bhau', the party leader of the local Chatrapati Sena which is known for its violent ways and scouts for musclemen like Amartya.

 With Bhau's enmity towards Gaitonde, Amartya meets Nari's key aide and gets information on Gaitonde's operations, where he attacks his men and is able to confiscate all his arsenal.
 Later, Amartya secures bail for Nari and also threatens Gaitonde to get out of his way.

 Gaitonde realizes his diminishing strength and resents his fate.
 Amartya gets uninhibited control of the city with Bhau's help.

 Amartya sends Arjun to a boarding school to keep him away from his path of violence.
 Years later, Amartya is married to his childhood friend Seema, who arranges now grownup Arjun's marriage to his sweetheart Nilam and sends the newlywed couple to London again, intending to keep him away from Amartya's criminal life.

 Meanwhile, Gaitonde has now struck a deal with a mill owner Sunil Khaitan as he plans to oust the mill workers in order to utilize the mill land for a large reality project to take advantage of the newly liberalized economy.
 Wary of Gaitonde's rapid attempts to rise again, Amartya kills Khaitan after he refuses to heed his warnings.

 Arjun returns to India and is attacked by Gaitonde's men as retribution for Khaitan's murder; on the other hand, Khaitan's wife Sonali announces a bounty of ₹10 crore to any policeman who kills Amartya.
 Inspector Vijay Savarkar leads an investigation into Amartya's case and gets hold of Sadashiv, a weakling of Amartya's gang.
 Sadashiv rats on his colleagues and Vijay is able to kill 4 of them.
 Arjun correctly suspects Sadashiv as the rat to verify this, Amartya asks Sadashiv to meet him at a park.
 He reaches there disguised as a taxi driver and spots policemen prepared for an ambush.
 Coincidentally, Vijay hires his taxi for his office and they greet each other as Vijay leaves his taxi.